Learn how to keep your hair smelling fresh between washes! You don’t need to wash your hair every day to keep it smelling and looking great.

 Washing my hair is the bane of my existence.
 Ok, that’s probably a bit strong.
 But here was my dilemma:

 So essentially, I was caught between wanting to have clean hair and not wanting to spend forever washing and drying it.
-Consequently, I always found myself stuck on whether I should wash my hair everyday after exercise or just leave it.
+Consequently, I always found myself stuck on whether I should wash my hair everyday or just leave it.

 1. Start With Your Shampoo